Configure Azure Data Share Blob Folder Mappings

 Frequently Asked Questions

-What value must I set for the kind property?
+What value must I use for the kind property?

-The kind property must be set to ‘BlobFolder’ for this resource type.
+The kind property must be set to BlobFolder for blob folder data set mappings.

-Which properties can't be changed after creating the data set mapping?
+What properties can't be changed after creating the mapping?

 Using a different cloud?